massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

 Configure the client
 ~~~~~~~~~~~~~~~~~~~~

 Make sure that you have the last version of the Massa node.
-If not, `install it <https://github.com/massalabs/massa/wiki/install>`_.
+If not, `install it <https://docs.massa.net/en/latest/testnet/install.html>`_ and `run it <https://docs.massa.net/en/latest/testnet/running.html>`_.

 If you don't have any wallet configured yet, `create a new one <https://github.com/massalabs/massa/wiki/wallet>`_.